Pinkyboi/FRACTOL/README.md

 ![alt tag](https://user-images.githubusercontent.com/47903494/60784470-f57e7980-a146-11e9-8156-970a075a6473.png)

-8. There is a little more: click on the **?** button tu have more information about all Bonuses.
+8. There is a little more: click on the **?** button to have more information about all Bonuses.

 ![alt tag](https://user-images.githubusercontent.com/47903494/60784823-62deda00-a148-11e9-8daa-9cad6c71cd09.png)